fenago/kubernetes-course/md/Lab_4.md

 ============================

-As we learned in earlier chapters, when we run any `kubectl` command, the command is translated into an HTTP API request in JSON format and is sent to the API server.
+As we learned in earlier labs, when we run any `kubectl` command, the command is translated into an HTTP API request in JSON format and is sent to the API server.
 Then, the API server returns a response to the client, along with any requested information.
 The